 Description: Ahi is an enormous and gargantuan dragon serpent that is said to have consumed all of the world’s waters at one point.
 According to popular myth, this serpent resides in the mountain ranges covering the whole of Earth.
-This beast is also blamed to steal women, cows and endanger fertility.
+This beast is also blamed for stealing women, cows and endangering fertility.

 AKA: Ucchaishravas, Airavana, Virupaksha

 Description: One of the sixteen elephants that hold the Earth, Airavata, a seven-headed flying elephant, is famous as the mount of God Indra.
 Snowy-white in color, this white-winged elephant was created during the legendary event, the Churning of the Ocean.
 The white elephants we see today are said to be the descendants of the great Airavata.

 Akupara AKA: Kurma

 Appearance: Tortoise that supports sixteen elephants that hold up the earth.